Sonoran-Software/Sonoran-Store-Docs/five-bundle.md

 ## Are Redneck Mods Developer Assets/Liveries Included in Five Bundle?
 Not currently, no. These are not considered FiveM™ specific assets and are not distributed via the CFX.re Keymaster/Escrow system.
 These assets may be purchased individually at [redneckmods.com](https://www.redneckmods.com/category/dev-assets).

+## My Five Bundle charges are still $49.99 after the price drop to $29.99.
+How can I get the lower price?
+Due to Tebex limitations, you'll need to re-subscribe to secure this new rate.
+To avoid any disruption, we recommend waiting until your current term ends before making the switch.
+Your uninterrupted access and satisfaction are our top priorities.

 ## Cancelations and Refunds
 ### Where can I cancel my subscription?